cryptogogue/vol-cardmotron-js/README.md

 #### Contributing

-If you want to contribue a bug fix or feature implementation, please follow our [code style guide](docs/js-code-style-guide.md) and submit pull requests via GitHub from a fork or the repository.
+If you want to contribue a bug fix or feature implementation, please follow our [code style guide](docs/js-code-style-guide.md) and submit pull requests via GitHub from a fork of the repository.

-If you have a bug to report, prepare a clear description of the bug along repro case in the form of an XLSX and submit it to us via GitHub issues.
+If you have a bug to report, prepare a clear description of the bug along repro case in the form of an XLSX and submit it to us via GitHub [issues](https://github.com/cryptogogue/vol-cardmotron-js/issues).
 If it doesn't affect our own use of Cardmotron, we will probably ignore it.
 If it doesn't have a repro case and example XLSX, we will *definitely* ignore it.

 ## User's Guide

-### XLSX Directives
+### Directives

 Cardmotron always scans the first sheet in your XLSX.
 Cardmotron is controlled by directives placed in column 'A'.
-Directives are followed (on the same row) by a list of parameter names.
-The parameter names serve as a self-documenting reminder and also allow users to reorganize the order of parameters as they see fit.
-Directives and parameter are *case sensitive*.
+Directives are always followed (on the same row) by a list of parameter names.
+The parameter names serve as a self-documenting reminder and also allow users to reorganize parameters as they see fit.
+Directives and parameter names are *case sensitive*.

 In order of typical use, the supported directives are: